leonben2892/ConsoleGraphics/README.md

 # Console Graphics Library

 Console graphics library is a library used to develop user interface on windows terminal environment.
-The Library consist of following components: Label, Button, TextBox, NumericBox, ComboBox, CheckList, RadioBox, MessageBox and Panel.
+The Library consist of the following components: Label, Button, TextBox, NumericBox, ComboBox, CheckList, RadioBox, MessageBox and Panel.

 ## Components Overview